PublicisSapient/PSknowHOW/README.md

 # PSknowHOW

+PSknowHOW started its life as an addition of bespoke features on top of Hygieia and embarked its own journey to support the digital transformation of Publicis Sapient clients.A dedicated team of engineers crafted it into a product which stands on its own.
+PSknowHOW has already been enabling multiple organization to optimize their ways of working.

 PSknowHOW is a measurement framework that delivers an intuitive, visual dashboard to track key performance indicators (KPIs) across entire organizations transformation programs.
 It empowers teams with the knowledge of HOW work is progressing, areas of health, as well as achievement gaps and areas for improvement.

 Extraordinarily useful for businesses implementing digital business transformation programs, it should be implemented as part of program startup, and used as a tool for continuous reflection and improvement.